TUD-CERT/mailreport-thunderbird/Readme.md

 * [Lucy](https://lucysecurity.com) phishing campaign detection

 ## Requirements
-The plugin has been developed and tested with Thunderbird 78 and should work on all versions newer than that.
+The plugin has been tested with Thunderbird 91 and newer on Linux and Windows.

 The project build script `make.py` requires at least Python 3.8.